AA-Battery/Applied-Machine-Learning/project3.md

 I predicted population values at 100 x 100 meter resolution throughout the country of Israel.
-I accomplished this by using administrative divison data acquired from GADM, population data acquired from WorldPop, and potential covariate raster data from DHS.
+I accomplished this by using administrative division data acquired from GADM, population data acquired from WorldPop, and potential covariate raster data from DHS.
 I utilized a linear regression and a random forest model and compared the two outputs.

 The table below illustrates the two population sum outputs from my random forest model, and my linear regression.
 The outputs from the two models were remarkably similar.
 This was perhaps due to the granularity of the administrative division data.
 The highest granularity available for Israel was ADM One, which may account for the lack of discrepency between the two models.